Why did you leave Denmark?

 Yes we have achieved what we wanted

-A few years ago I researched the Danish B2B program.
+A few years ago I researched the Danish B2B program in Nepal.
 Despite huge government fundings over the years it was only a handful of projects (out of hundreds) that still existed.
 I am pretty sure that you won’t find a single existing B2B project today.
 And nobody cares anymore.

 We had a plan we believed in and was willing to risc our own money and time.
 We got involved in all ways 24/7 for 2-3 years where we stayed, lived and worked among our staff – none of them had never travelled before – or stayed in a hotel for that matter.
 So ‘talking’ about ambiance, ‘hygge’, the music we wanted to hear, pasta al dente etc didn’t make any sense at all.
 We had to show what we wanted by doing things ourselves.